This café in Alabang is also an old school arcade

 Our childhood days may be long gone but there’s a café in Alabang Hills that allows you to relive those glorious times.
 Derive Café brands itself as the “ultimate throwback arcade café” but owner Ivy Jimenez says that the concept could still change in the future.

 “The name ‘derive’ actually means ‘derived from,’” Ivy explains, “right now, we derived it from the ’80s era and arcade.
 That’s why we called it the ultimate throwback arcade café.”
-Ivy and his co-owners intend to make the café as flexible as possible by changing its theme a few years from now.
+Ivy and her co-owners intend to make the café as flexible as possible by changing its theme a few years from now.
 The café interiors and its menu will likely change as well.
 She hints at the possibility of turning the establishment into a film-themed café in the future but she says that the possibilities are endless.
 I mean, who knows what the trends would be two years down the road right?

 Currently, the café follows a motif inspired by American and Filipino pop culture in the ’80s.
 Every single bit of the café, from its artwork down to the tiniest of details such as the pillows, is inspired by the theme.
 The walls are filled with murals of prominent icons from the ’80s such as Michael Jackson, Madonna, Pepe Smith, and even Voltes V. Shades of blue and purple fill the room similar to that of a real arcade.

 If you used to play classic arcade games like Pac-man or Marvel Vs. Capcom, then you’re in luck.
 The other side of the café has, in fact, a real arcade room.
 It’s separated by glass to control the noise generated in the arcade room.
 A round of your favorite game is priced at just five pesos (be sure to drop new five peso coins).
 You could catch cult favorites such as Mario Bros., Tetris, plus 12 other classic games.